Mr. John Adams, CDFM

 Ms. Del Mar is the current American Society of Military Comptroller’s (ASMC) National Corporate Advisory Group Chair, as well as the ASMC Washington Chapter Corporate Vice President.
 She has chaired the ASMC National Capital Region Professional Development Institute (PDI) since 2006.
 She possesses a strong public service commitment, evident by her work to align contractor objectives and practices with public interests.
 She actively consults with key government executives and is a regular speaker and author on strategic business imperatives.

-Ms. Del Mar had the honor and privilege to be selected, and complete a detail, as the inaugural Industry Executive in the DoD CIO’s Information Technology Exchange Program (ITEP).
+Ms. Del Mar had the honor and privilege to be selected as the inaugural Industry Executive in the DoD CIO’s Information Technology Exchange Program (ITEP).
 She was assigned to OSD Comptroller’s Deputy Chief Financial Officer (DCFO) organization in the Pentagon, Washington, D.C., providing expertise and recommendations regarding systems initiatives that impact the enterprise financial management processes, with particular emphasis on Enterprise Resource Planning (ERP) systems.
 In this capacity, she offered an “industry lens,” providing insights to accelerate the implementation and optimization of standard business systems and remove impediments to outcomes.

 Ms. Del Mar holds an MBA in Science & Technology Innovation from George Washington University and a BS in Chemistry from the College of William and Mary.